 Any pests in your home are bad news, but the worst pests you can have are termites.
-They are wood destroying pests that can cause absolute havoc and extreme damage to your home’s structure.
-Termites can be a problem in San Antonio households, but if you get them exterminated quickly, it can prevent a lot of damage and money being spent on repairs.
+They are wood-destroying pests that can cause absolute havoc and extreme damage to your home’s structure.
+Termites can be a problem in San Antonio households, but if you get them exterminated quickly, it can prevent a lot of damage and money from being spent on repairs.

 There are different ways of preventing termites from your home, you can either do it yourself, or you can call in a local San Antonio pest control service.
 If you want to exterminate a termite colony, then a professional is always advised, as they will have a lot more knowledge and experience when it comes to exterminating pests, especially those active in your area.
 Some San Antonio lawn care services also carry out exterminations on termites and other pests.

 How to determine if you potentially have a termite problem: